Tatsuya-Nonogaki/export-ADData/docs/HOWTO_prepare_CSV_data.md

      **Note:** Some columns e.g., CanonicalName, CN, codePage, HomePage, Initials, Organization, PrimaryGroup, sAMAccountType are not used in `import-ADData.ps1` for now.
 But we recommend to keep these for your reference or future utilization.

-     **Note:** Add "Password" column if you need to register password for any user.
+     **Note:** Add `"Password"` column if you need to register password for any user.
 (See site README or import-ADData.ps1 help.)
 Existence of this column does no harm because `import-ADData.ps1` ignores each Password field if it is blank.

+     **Note:** You may also add a `"ChangePasswordAtLogon"` column to the user CSV to control whether users must change their password at next logon.
+Acceptable values are `TRUE`, `YES`, or `1` to enable, and `FALSE`, `NO`, or `0` to disable.
+This column takes precedence over the `userAccountControl` property for this setting.
+To activate this feature, you may have to use the `"Password"` column together with `"ChangePasswordAtLogon"`.
+For more details, see the README and `import-ADData.ps1` help.

 3. **Users_domain_local-slim.xlsx (Groups_domain_local-slim.xlsx)**
    Save this file after removing unnecessary columns.